English | German

 ![]() |

-The workshop did not cover the foundational aspects in detail because the theme was "AI for All" and the goal was to teach skills for the efficient use of AI in everyday life and school.
+The workshop does not cover the foundational aspects in detail because the theme was "AI for All" and the goal was to teach skills for the efficient use of AI in everyday life and school.

 https://www.coding4you.at/teachable_machine/